Active Data Curation Effectively Distills Large-Scale Multimodal Models: Introduction

 \section{Introduction}

 Deploying multimodal foundation models~\citep{bommasani2021opportunities} like CLIP~\citep{radford2021learning} on edge devices is challenging due to their high inference costs and memory footprints.
-This motivates the need for compressing these foundation models into smaller ones that can be efficiently deployed for cheaper and faster inference, while retaining the performance of their larger counterparts. \textit{Knowledge distillation (KD)}~\citep{hinton2015distilling} is a classic model compression technique---a method for transferring knowledge from a large-scale ``teacher'' model into a smaller ``student'' model, via matching the student and teacher logits, features or activations.
+This motivates the need for smaller, inference-efficient models that retain the performance of their larger counterparts. \textit{Knowledge distillation (KD)}~\citep{hinton2015distilling} is a classic model compression technique---a method for transferring knowledge from a large-scale ``teacher'' model into a smaller ``student'' model, via matching student and teacher logits, features or activations.
 KD has been extensively deployed for creating small, performant models like Gemma-2~\citep{team2024gemma}, Phi-3~\citep{abdin2024phi}, Gemini-1.5 Flash~\citep{reid2024gemini}, and SD3-Turbo~\citep{sauer2024fast}.

-Here, our primary goal is to downscale contrastive vision-language models such as CLIP~\citep{radford2021learning} and SigLIP~\citep{zhai2023sigmoid}), without compromising downstream performance.
-Prior works in this domain focus on complex KD strategies as the key solution---the current SoTA (TinyCLIP~\citep{wu2023tinyclip} and MobileCLIP~\citep{vasu2024mobileclip}) use extensive combinations of methods such as strong data-augmentation policies, multi-teacher ensembles, synthetic captions, complicated weight-inheritance, pruning strategies, and bespoke model architectures.
+Here, our primary goal is to downscale contrastive vision-language models , without compromising downstream performance.
+Prior works in this domain focus on complex KD strategies as the key solution---the current SoTA (TinyCLIP~\citep{wu2023tinyclip} and MobileCLIP~\citep{vasu2024mobileclip}) use combinations of methods such as strong data-augmentation policies, multi-teacher ensembles, synthetic captions, weight-inheritance, weight-pruning, and bespoke model architectures.

-In this work, we take an alternative simplifying approach---we propose to use \textit{active data curation as an effective strategy for distilling large vision-language models (VLMs)} into smaller and more FLOP-efficient multimodal models.
+In this work, we seek a simplified approach.
+Specifically, we propose using \textit{active data curation as an effective strategy for distilling large vision-language models (VLMs)} into smaller and more FLOP-efficient multimodal models.